Up to 50% off sofas & mattresses — limited‑time deals.

 • Reinforced corners

-In-store test: lift one front corner a few inches.
-A stable frame feels rigid, not like it’s wringing out.
+A quick in-store check is to lift one front corner a little.
+A stable frame usually feels controlled, not loose or wrung out.

 Suspension: what actually holds you up